Beaconsfield, Iowa

 Beaconsfield is a city in Ringgold County, Iowa, United States.
 The population was 15 in the 2020 census, unchanged from 2010 and an increase from 11 in 2000.
-In the 2000 census Beaconsfield was the least populated incorporated city in Iowa; with the increase in the 2020 census, it is now the second smallest, after with Le Roy.
+In the 2000 census Beaconsfield was the least populated incorporated city in Iowa; with the increase in the 2020 census, it is now the second smallest, after Le Roy.

 History

 Beaconsfield started when the Humeston and Shenandoah Railroad built a train station.
 In 1881 a town company laid it out as a village.
 A post office was established in 1882 and closed in 1993.

 The town was incorporated on January 18, 1990.

 The community was named after Lord Beaconsfield of England.

 The Hy-Vee grocery chain has its origin in the Beaconsfield Supply Store, a general store opened by Charles Hyde and David Vredenburg in 1930.
 That location is on the National Register of Historic Places.